aleksaelezovic/edge-node-2.0/packages/PLUGIN_TESTING_GUIDE.md

 ### 3. Add Tests

-Now add **at least** these 3 required test sections inside your `describe` block.
+Now add **at least** these 3 recommended test sections inside your `describe` block. **Note:** GitHub Actions only validates Core Functionality tests - if those are missing, it will fail.
 Feel free to add more tests - the more comprehensive your testing, the better!

-#### A. Plugin Configuration Tests (Required)
+#### A. Plugin Configuration Tests

 Test that your plugin initializes correctly.
 GitHub Actions is flexible - any of these patterns work: